anupam-kumar-krishnan/UI-UX-Resources/Contribute.md

 - Hacktoberfest is a celebration open to everyone in our global community.
 - Pull requests can be made in any folder.
-- Any code is accepted in any language
 - You can sign up anytime between October 1 and October 31.
 ***